nzzdev/Q-locator-map/tilesets/README.md

 ## Service to manage tilesets for the Q Locator Maps tool

+Each tileset has a flag `download` and `delete`.
+The `transform` flag is deprecated and should not be used.
+The `filename` property is required for all flag actions.
-The service can download or delete a tileset.
+The service can `download` a tileset from the given `url` to the defined `path` or `delete` a local tileset with the given `path`.
 It is designed to run once on a single instance.
-Each tileset has a flag download and delete.
-The service will download or delete the tileset depending on the value of the flag.

 ### Configuration

-- `ENV` must be set to `local` when running the service on a local machine
 - `TILESETS` is a JSON object with containing metadata for each tileset.
 See the example below:

 ```json